Spanish Mission Style - Interior Design Guide

 -

-Look beyond lighting and seek out forged metal trays, hammered mirrors, and decorative boxes.
-These subtle details provide texture and nod to traditional craftsmanship.
-Matte black and oil-rubbed bronze are reliable finishes.
-Let a few well-crafted metal pieces catch the light rather than going overboard on shiny, modern elements.
+Also, be on the lookout for forged metal trays, hammered mirrors and decorative boxes.
+These elements are carefully considered and executed to enhance the aesthetic appeal of the bag while paying homage to traditional craft techniques.
+Matte black and oil-rubbed bronze are always safe bets.
+Let one or two well-crafted metal pieces catch the light rather than going overboard with modern shiny elements.

 -